zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 ## Attention
 Please fill in the commandline of guppy basecalling in the script depending on your kits.
+Create a conda enviornment with the yml file to run the script.

 ## Manual of using the script: